aprilr4/tutorials/src/adding-style/index.md

 There is an old, tried-and-true principle of programming that is known as the **[separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)**.
 Good software keeps separate things separate and loosely-coupled so that it's easy to change one without breaking the other.
 One typical separation that you will see in nearly every information system is the separation between data and the way those data are presented on-screen.

-By separating our data from the way it's presented, we achieve a number of benefits:
+By separating our data from the way they are presented, we achieve a number of benefits:

 - Several HTML pages can all share the same CSS file, allowing us to change the look of our entire site by editing only one file.
 - The same HTML can be presented to different users in different ways.
 For example, you could allow users to "skin" the site in one of several different themes, or you could use different default formatting for different regions of the world with different aesthetic sensibilities